-E. Have Student Life staff and Carleton faculty collaboratively design programs to help students integrate-and to understand and articulate the value of integrating-the skills they have developed through co-curricular activities (e.g., athletics, volunteering, student leadership) with their academic work, and vice versa.
+E. Have Student Life staff and Carleton faculty collaboratively design programs to help students integrate-and to understand and articulate the value of integrating-the skills they have developed through co-curricular activities (e.g., athletics, civic and community engagement, student leadership) with their academic work, and vice versa.